Important change:

 Nadine:

-... and I have visual disturbances.
-The whole right half of the head hurts unbearably, including the teeth and ears, and the nose feels sore from the inside.
-It is as if the skin has been pulled off from the face, it burns so strongly that I can't touch myself there.
-Over the years, the pain got worse.
-I always thought that there could be no increase, but that was a mistake.
-The duration of the seizures also extended to four to five hours.
-During this period, I am very exhausted and tired during the day, especially since there are still pain on the face during the day, such as with sinus inflammation above and under the eye.
-That is the so -called residual pain.
-But I didn't know this name at the time.
+…and I have vision problems.
+The entire right side of my head hurts unbearably, including my teeth and ear, and the inside of my nose feels sore.
+It's as if the skin has been peeled off that side of my face; it burns so intensely that I can't touch it.
+Over the years, the pain has gotten progressively worse.
+I always thought it couldn't possibly get any worse, but I was wrong.
+The attacks also lasted longer, now lasting four to five hours.
+During these periods, I'm extremely exhausted and fatigued during the day, especially since I still have lingering facial pain, similar to the pain of sinusitis above and below my eye.
+This is what's called residual pain.
+But I didn't know that term back then.

 Klaus:

-We tried to find a cause of the pain and analyzed our living situation.
-Maybe there was formaldehyde in the furniture?
+We tried to find the cause of the pain and analyzed our living situation.
+Was there perhaps formaldehyde in the furniture?
 Or could it be something like a pollen allergy?
-The pain always occurred in the same time of year when this assumption was made.
-So I tore out all shrubs in the garden in front of the bedroom.
-Or was the location of the bedroom to blame?
-So we moved within the apartment.
-Cool temperature and fresh air, that was what my wife asked for during the seizures.
-That could have been a hint.
-Today it will know that oxygen inhalation helps.
+The pain always occurred at the same time of year, so this seemed like a plausible explanation.
+So I pulled out all the bushes in the garden in front of the bedroom.
+Or was the bedroom's location the problem?
+So we moved to a different spot within the apartment.
+Cool temperatures and fresh air were what my wife craved during the attacks.
+That could have been a clue.
+Today we know that oxygen inhalation helps.

 Nadine:

-I didn't even like to enter the bedroom and hated my bed because the pain started there during the night!
+I didn't even want to enter the bedroom anymore and hated my bed because that's where the pain started during the night!

 Klaus:

-The pleasant things that otherwise take place in bed are out of the question during the pain phase.
-Life totally changes.
-Everything that otherwise seems important to us will be unimportant!
-Bombs could take a bombs around the house - we wouldn't be interested in that at all!
-But the marital life is not over for all time, it is an episodic illness that is over at some point.
+During the pain phase, the pleasant things that usually happen in bed are completely out of the question.
+Life changes completely.
+Everything that normally seems important to us becomes utterly unimportant!
+Bombs could be falling around the house – we wouldn't care at all!
+But married life isn't over forever; it's an episodic illness that eventually passes.
 You learn to live with it.
-We are now married in the nineteenth year, and that doesn't shake our marriage.
-My wife is also there for me when I have something.
+We've been married for nineteen years now, and it hasn't shaken our marriage.
+My wife is there for me whenever I need her.

 Nadine:

-It was particularly difficult as long as the children were still small.
-I had to get the neighbor to help to finish the children for school.
-But over the years it has worked well.
-The children understand it.
-I explained what kind of illness this is and they support me incredibly well.
-However, we have only now found out how much the little one suffers.
-She is 16 now and doesn't know me any other way, but if I have the bad phase, she can no longer concentrate on school.
-That hit us quite a bit!
-She did not show anything at home and ate everything into her.
-Although I don't scream!
-I learned to stay calm and just swing back and forth a bit with my upper body.
-Our daughter spoke to the teacher, and now she is only half rated during the seizure time.
-She is actually a very good student, but at this time she sags extremely.
-She is afraid that I could do something.
-There were also problems professionally.
-If I let myself be letted sick, I was charged by the boss for a conversation and I didn't dare to tell him what I had.
-That was an unlikely pressure.
-At some point I told him, he was very nice, but said that the disease would definitely not come back.
-People don't understand this disease.
-Later we learned that an application for severe disabilities can be submitted and I got 50 percent.
-Now things are going well in the company.
+It was especially difficult when the children were still small.
+I had to ask the neighbor for help getting them ready for school.
+But over the years, things have settled into a routine.
+The children understand.
+I've explained to them what kind of illness it is, and they're incredibly supportive.
+However, we've only just realized how much our youngest is suffering.
+She's 16 now and doesn't know me any other way, but when I have a bad episode, she can't concentrate on school.
+That's really hit us hard!
+She didn't let on at home and bottled everything up.
+Even though I don't scream!
+I've learned to sit still and just rock my upper body back and forth a little.
+Our daughter spoke to her teacher, and now she only gets half the grade during her attacks.
+She's actually a very good student, but during these times, her grades plummet.
+She's afraid I might hurt myself.
+There have also been problems at work.
+When I called in sick, my boss would summon me for a meeting, and I didn't dare tell him what was wrong with me.
+It was incredibly stressful.
+Eventually, I told him; he was very kind but said the illness certainly wouldn't come back.
+People just don't understand this illness.
+Later, we learned that you can apply for disability benefits, and I received a 50 percent rating.
+Now things are going well at the company.

 Klaus:

-My employer also knows, and my superiors understand that I sometimes leave my workplace at short notice and drive home to my wife.
+My employer is also aware of this, and my superiors understand that I sometimes leave my workplace at short notice and go home to my wife.

-There were also phases in which she had two years of rest.
-Then we thought: that never comes back!
-Today we know that it is a mistake to displace the disease after the pain episodes.
-You don't want to hear anything about it anymore and no longer talk about it, you just forget.
-You should take care of information and help, especially in which you feel healthy and strong.
+There were also periods when she had two years of remission.
+We thought: that will never happen again!
+Today we know that it's a mistake to suppress the illness after episodes of pain.
+You don't want to hear about it anymore, you don't want to talk about it anymore, you just want to forget.
+But it's precisely during the time when you feel healthy and strong that you should seek information and help.

-A few years ago I bought a computer and went online for the first time.
-There I found the homepage of the cluster self-help organization.
-I clicked on the forum and lo and behold: there are so many people who have this disease!
-I was able to ask any strangers!
-These were not arrogant white coats but normal people!
-I sat in front of the computer day and night and printed information that I dragged as a general practitioner.
-She recorded it very well, read everything and kept asking if I had something new.
-The organization was still in its infancy, but there have already been several local self -help groups in the federal territory.
-Then came the gathering of the members who had already had the whole “medical hopping”.
+A few years ago, I bought a computer and went online for the first time.
+There I found the website of the cluster headache support group.
+I clicked into the forum and lo and behold: there were so many people with this condition!
+I could ask complete strangers questions!
+These weren't arrogant doctors, but perfectly ordinary people!
+Day and night, I sat in front of the computer and printed out information, which I then lugged to my family doctor in files.
+She took it all in very well, read everything, and kept asking if I had any new information.
+The organization was still in its infancy, but there were already several local support groups across Germany.
+This meant that the collective experience of the members, who had already been through the whole "doctor-hopping" process, came together.

 Nadine:

-We were eager to finally meet fellow sufferers personally, and so one day we set out to be a regional meeting in another federal state.
-We felt like sensation tourists!
-And then we saw her - normal people, with a cigarette in the corner of the mouth, told jokes, chatting.
-So I met other cluster patients and their relatives for the first time, and that triggers an indescribable feeling of happiness, relief, expectation and emotion!
-There was the tangible certainty: I am not alone!
-On lectures it was shown what cluster is, which is chemically and physically in the head during the seizures.
-And I got practical tips from other people affected.
+We were eager to finally meet fellow sufferers in person, so one day we set off for a regional meeting in another state.
+We felt like tourist attractions!
+And then we saw them – perfectly ordinary people, with cigarettes dangling from their lips, telling jokes, chatting away.
+That was the first time I met other cluster headache patients and their families, and it triggered an indescribable feeling of happiness, relief, anticipation, and emotion!
+There was this tangible certainty: I am not alone!
+Lectures explained what cluster headaches actually are, what chemical and physical processes occur in the brain during attacks.
+And I received practical tips from other sufferers.
 It was fantastic!

 Klaus:

-I've been involved in setting up a self-help group in our region, and I spend a lot of time sitting at the computer and exchanging ideas with others.
-We have contacts with the major pain clinics and hope to find out quickly when there are advances in medicine.
-It takes a lot of time, but there are now more than 45 people who rely on me.
-I am needed.
-That's all I can do for my wife.
+I've been involved in setting up a support group in our region, spending a lot of time at the computer and exchanging information with others.
+We have contacts with the major pain clinics and hope to learn quickly about any medical advances.
+It's very time-consuming, but more than 45 people now rely on me.
+I'm needed.
+It's all I can do for my wife.
 I admire her.
-In the meantime I've gotten to know a lot of those affected, including strong guys who collapse like little children and suffer loudly.
+I've met many people affected by this, including some incredibly strong men who collapse like little children and complain loudly.
 My wife keeps her composure.
-On the other hand, a man in pain is less accepted than a woman.
-If he goes out and says that he has a headache, his boss will think: Guy, you probably drank too much yesterday!
+On the other hand, a man in pain encounters less acceptance than a woman.
+If he goes out and says he has a headache disorder, his boss probably thinks: "Dude, you must have had too much to drink yesterday!"

 Nadine:

-Today I treat myself during the attacks with oxygen inhalation and a modern migraine medication.
-This doesn't prevent the pain, but it shortens the duration of each attack.
-This treatment method is not yet ideal because I have to take a lot, possibly more than is healthy.
-After the pain phases stretched from February to April for years, they started in January last year.
-But they weren't quite as violent.
-I have come to terms with the fact that the disease is incurable and that I have to live with it, but I am hopeful that research may eventually provide more help.
+Today, I treat myself during attacks with oxygen inhalation and a modern migraine medication.
+While this doesn't prevent the pain, it does shorten the duration of individual attacks.
+This treatment method isn't ideal yet because I have to take a lot, possibly more than is healthy.
+After years of the pain periods stretching from February to April, last year they started as early as January.
+However, they weren't quite as severe.
+I've come to terms with the fact that the disease is incurable and that I have to live with it, but I have hope that research will one day bring more help.

-Max P. (41) hotel specialist and his husband Louis.
-Diagnosis: cluster headache for eight years
+Max P. (41), hotel manager, and his husband Louis.
+Diagnosis: cluster headaches for eight years

 Max: